(434620) 2005 VD

-Description
+Discovery

 This minor planet was discovered on 1 November 2005, by astronomers of the Mount Lemmon Survey at Mount Lemmon Observatory near Tucson, Arizona.
 Precovery images have been found by the Sloan Digital Sky Survey (SDSS) from September 2005 and December 2001.

+Orbit

 Classification

 has a semi-major axis greater than Jupiter and almost crosses the orbit of Jupiter when near perihelion.

 has a semi-major axis greater than Jupiter and almost crosses the orbit of Jupiter when near perihelion.
 JPL lists it as a current centaur.
 Both the Deep Ecliptic Survey (DES), and the Minor Planet Center (MPC) have listed it as a centaur (q_{min}=~5AU) at different epochs.
 The DES and MPC will list it as a centaur again in 2032.

 Lowell Observatory also has it listed as a damocloid object.

 makes occasional close approaches to Jupiter, coming only 0.0817 AU from Jupiter in 1903, 0.0445 AU in 2057, and 0.077 AU in 2093.
 However it made a close approach to Jupiter when it was only 0.309 AU away from it on 17 December 2022 which was the closest it could get to Jupiter for the decade.